lxl011212/sudoku_solver/README.md

 3. Once the game is started, select a tile by click on it, and input a number.
 4. If the number is valid, it will stay and please press enter to confirm.
 If not, the number will disappear.
 5. The game is won if all the correct numbers are inputted.
-6. You may click on a tile and press s at anytime to solve the game right away.
+6. You may click on a tile and press "s" at anytime to solve the game right away.